sensible-hq/sensible-docs/readme-sync/v0/welcome/3000 - concepts/3600 - draft-section-nuances.md

    - If there's no Stop parameter, any non-columnar text in the range breaks column recognition.
 Exclude the text from the range using the offset parameters or the Lines Filter parameter.

-3. Extracts fields from each column in the group, using a limited subset of SenseML methods.
-For more information about available methods, see TODO link to the Range parameters table.
+3. Extracts fields from each column in the group.
 Sensible expects but doesn't require that the data is in a repeated structure for each column.

 Column Selection
 ----